Best Keyboard Piano

 Casio has wowed music critics for years with it’s Privia models, and that family grows larger with the PX-770.
 It’s designed to provide a grand piano experience with a slim and modern design.

-The upright piano uses the same tri-sensor scaled hammer action II keyboard as Casio’s most popular modes and captures the dynamics of a performance with the speed and accuracy to support performers.
+This best keyboard piano uses the same tri-sensor scaled hammer action II keyboard as Casio’s most popular modes and captures the dynamics of a performance with the speed and accuracy to support performers.
 The built-in amplifier results in a loud and clear performance without speakers.

 The PX-770 comes with a built-in library of ten classical songs to play along with, but you can also plug in a phone or computer to play along with other songs, or record your own music.